renatorib/react-imp/README.md

 }
 ```

-## Customizable
+## Customization

-Create your own callable functions
+You can create your fully customizable imperative dialog with your own props, rules and UI.
+You can even use the Dialog component of your favorite lib.
+See below an example using MUI dialog:

-1. Create your type function
+First, create your type function with `dialog({ props, Component })`

 ```tsx
 import { dialog } from "react-imp";